 After that, it was some sundowners to round off the day (all that eating is thirsty work, you guys!), where I got to meet friends, both old and new.

-All in all, I had one epic adventure, as you can see right here.
+All in all, I had one epic adventure, as you can see on my short video right here.
 Here’s to next year’s Noosa Eat & Drink Festival!